Reliable Federated Disentangling Network for Non-IID Domain Feature: Conclusion

 \section{Conclusion}

-In this paper, focusing on the non-IID domain feature in the FL task, we propose a novel trusted federated disentangling network (TrFedDis).
+In this paper, focusing on the non-IID domain feature in the FL task, we propose a novel reliable federated disentangling network (RFedDis).
 The proposed FL paradigm based on feature disentangling enables the network to capture a global generic domain-invariant cross-client representation while enhancing the learning of local domain-specific features.
 Moreover, to effectively fuse the decoupled features, based on the evidential uncertainty, the uncertainty-aware decision fusion is proposed to guide the network to dynamically integrate the decoupled features at the evidence level, while generating an uncertainty score for the final prediction to evaluate its confidence.
-Comprehensive experiments on three datasets with non-IID domain feature issues demonstrate that the proposed TrFedDis achieves better performance than state-of-the-art FL approaches.
-Meanwhile, unlike previous FL approaches, our TrFedDis can generate a trusted prediction with an estimated uncertainty without accuracy loss, which makes the model’s decision more reliable.
+Comprehensive experiments on three datasets with non-IID domain feature issues demonstrate that the proposed RFedDis achieves better performance than state-of-the-art FL approaches.
+Meanwhile, unlike previous FL approaches, our RFedDis can generate a reliable prediction with an estimated uncertainty without accuracy loss, which makes the model’s decision more reliable.